What is a complaint?

 Our complaints procedure has two stages.
 We aim to resolve your complaint at the earliest opportunity.

 When you first make a complaint to us, you will receive an:

 Acknowledgement: you will receive an acknowledgement from us within five working days.

 Stage 1: A designated complaints officer will investigate and respond at stage 1.
-They will contact you, ideally by telephone, to discuss your complaint and will agree actions and timeframes during this investigation period.
+They will contact you, ideally by telephone, to discuss your complaint and will agree on actions and timeframes during this investigation period.

-If you do not wish to be called by telephone, we will agree another method of communication.
+If you do not wish to be called by telephone, we will agree on another method of communication.

 They will work with colleagues across different teams to investigate your complaint fully.

 You will get a response within 10 working days.
-If we need to extend this, for example, the complaint is particularly complex, we will agree an extended response date.
+If we need to extend this, for example, if the complaint is particularly complex, we will agree on an extended response date.
 This will be no longer than a further 10 working days.